 It is better to leave a position open than to fill it with the wrong candidate.
 If you know there will be positions opening up in your inbound call center you may want to start the search early so that you have the time you need to find the right person.
 Alternatively, if an employee leaves unexpectedly, plan for the fact that you may need to compensate for the vacant position for a while in order to conduct your search for the candidate who fits your company.

-In order to make sure your short list of candidates will fit into your company’s culture, you need to include the right questions in the interview process.
+In order to make sure your shortlist of candidates will fit into your company’s culture, you need to include the right questions in the interview process.
 Ask questions to determine if an individual’s personality is a good match for the company’s mindset and goals.
 Create hypothetical scenarios and see how the candidate responds.
-Look at their performance at other companies and keep an eye out for competitors with a similar culture the individual’s job history.
+Look at their performance at other companies and keep an eye out for competitors with a similar culture to the individual’s job history.
 These approaches will help make sure that the candidate you select is the perfect match.

 It takes a long time to develop a good team for your inbound call center.
 During that time, you need to help them work well with one another and with the goals of the organization.
-Once you have your dream team, don’t risk jeopardizing it by adding a new employee who isn’t cultural fit.
+Once you have your dream team, don’t risk jeopardizing it by adding a new employee who isn’t a cultural fit.
 Consider the call center culture of your company and your contact center when you are reviewing your candidates.
 It may take longer to fill the position, but the result will be a new employee who will stay with the organization and work well with your team.